gradientspace/geometry3Sharp/README.md

 - **RegionRemesher**: applies *Remesher* to sub-region of a *DMesh3*, via *DSubmesh3*
     - boundary of sub-region automatically preserved
     - *BackPropropagate()* function integrates submesh back into input mesh

+- **Reducer**: edge-collapse mesh simplification using QEM (Quadric Error Metric)
+    - entire mesh can be constrained to lie on an IProjectionTarget (eg for reprojection onto initial surface)
+    - uses same **MeshConstraints** system as Remesher

 - Mesh manipulation/query utilities
     - **MeshEditor**: low-level mesh editing operations